Utah Bankruptcy Categories Types of Bankruptcy in Utah

 If you have been injured in an accident, whether that be a car crash, or an accident involving a truck, a slip-and-fall, or another personal injury, it would be wise to consider a free consultation with an experienced personal injury attorney.
 When you first talk with a personal injury lawyer, they…

-Distracted driving has become an increasing problem as technology has advanced.
+Distracted driving in Utah has become an increasing problem as technology has advanced.
 While advanced safety technology has reduced fatalities over the years, humans are still flawed, and are prone to becoming distracted while driving.
-On average, nine lives are lost every day due to distracted driving, w…
+On average, nine lives are lost every day due to distracted dr…

+Utah construction accidents are quite common.
 Working in construction is one of the most dangerous occupations in America.
 The construction industry employs more than 9 million US workers.
-Workplace injuries are commonplace in the construction field, with over 150,000 injuries occurring each year.
-According to OSHA, one in five workplace fatal…
+Workplace injuries are commonplace in the construction field, with over 150,000 injuries occurring each ye…